boris-kolpackov/libbuild2-hello/README.md

 > If building the module in a cross-compile configuration (normally together
 > with the build system), then we need to manually suppress importing of the
-> host build system by additing `import.build2=[null]` to module's
+> host build system by adding `import.build2=[null]` to module's
 > `config.build`.

 ## Using the project manager

-Because the module and the tests have to use different build configurations, the initialization is more elaborate compared to a typical project:
+Build system module and projects that use them (tests in our case) have to use different build configurations.
+To achieve this we use the split host/target configuration support.

 ```
 git clone .../libbuild2-hello.git